ShadyNabil8/CMake/README.md

 # CMake
 #### CMake is a tool that is used to generate a Makefile.

+In this example we will make a cmake file to compiler and burn code for atmega avr MCU.

+In this README.md file I will write some notes about cmake in general.

 ## First lines with CMake
 ```CMake
 cmake_minimum_required(VERSION 3.22)